 Getting anywhere in the Cohutta Mountains requires significant effort but the steep climbs and sometimes chunky gravel are the price one pays for riding in such an incredible location only two hours from Atlanta.

 One example is the climb to the fire tower at the top of Grassy Mountain which begins 8 miles into the route.
-It is relentless, gaining 3200 feet in 14 miles, but the last mile is lined with wildflowers and butterflies in summer.
+It begins with Mill Creek Rd which is a local favorite.
+Don’t get too exited when you get to “The landing” because you’re only half done.
+Continuing on West Cow Pen Rd, the entire climb is intense and relentless, gaining 3200 feet in 14 miles.
+The last mile before the summit is lined with wildflowers in summer and swarms of butterflies let you know you are almost there.

 Descents are limited by your willingness to go fast.
 Potato Patch Rd looses nearly 1500 feet in 3.2 miles.
 Average grade is -8.4%.
-Classic mountain switchbacks are interrupted by an obvious stop at an overlook.
-A less obvious stop is a cove one quarter mile further on the left – cool and moist in summer and lined with rhododendron, this is a great place to filter water and chat with the MTB riders as they drop off the Bear Creek singltrack onto the Pinhotti Trail.
+Classic mountain switchbacks are interrupted by an overlook with a jaw dropping view to the south.
+A less obvious stop is a cove one quarter mile further on the left – cool and moist in summer and lined with rhododendron, this is a great place to filter water and chat with the MTB riders as they drop off the Bear Creek singletrack onto the Pinhotti Trail.

-Expect a mild start on eight miles of pavement followed by increasing intensity throughout the ride.
-The roads are hardpacked but aggregates can be chunky.
+Expect a warmup on eight miles of pavement with great views of the mountain peaks followed by increasing intensity throughout the route.
+The final five miles are rolling and can be ridden fast if you still have the legs.
+Roads are hardpacked but aggregates can be chunky.
 This is eastern alpine wilderness so expect changeable weather.
 Don’t underestimate the difficulty of riding in the Cohutta Mountains.

 - Terrain and elevation have a significant impact on temperature and weather in this area.
 Keep in mind that west facing slopes may not receive direct sunlight in the morning and can be chilly in winter.
 It can be significantly colder at higher elevations.